sa616473/devanagari_recognizer/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures to be used in reporting │   └── performances    <- Generated performances and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be
+    |
+    ├── server                <- Source code for the webapp │   │
+    │   ├── model           <- Contains the best model we are using for prediction │   │   └── class_labels.csv <- Class labels
+    |   |   └── model_128.h5
+    |   |   └── model_128.json
+    |   |   └── model_128_64.h5
+    |   |   └── model_128_64.json
+    │   │
+    │   ├── Static        <- Contains the Static index.js and CSS files
+    |   |   └── index.js
+    |   |   └── style.css
+    │   ├── templates       <- Static HTML files
+    │   │   └── index.html
+    │   │
+    |   ├── app.py <- Flask app
+    |   ├── output.png <- Raw Image
+    |   ├── resized.png <- Formatted Image
+    |   ├── Procfile <- Heroku instructions
+    |   ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.

+    imported
+    ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │